How Lena Waithe’s Own Story Led To Her Historic Emmy Nod For “Master Of None”

 Waithe was especially excited about her pilot, The Chi, an hour-long coming-of-age drama set in the South Side of Chicago.
 When a writer from the series Bones got wind of the script, the writer put it in the hands of her bosses, who eventually offered Waithe a job on the show’s writing team.
 By the time she’d worked there for a season, she was developing The Chi with Showtime (where it will premiere next spring) and got hired as an actor on Master of None.

 As tough as it was to get a foothold in writing, becoming an actor was a comparative breeze.
 Master of None‘s Denise, a savvy and sardonic dispenser of dating advice to Ansari’s Dev, is Waithe’s first recurring role.
-She got the part, which was originally written as male, because of her infectious confidence and the way she instantly vibed with Ansari.
+She got the part due to her infectious confidence and the way she instantly vibed with Ansari.
 The fact that she was also a writer barely came into play, beyond yielding the occasional extra joke in some scenes.
 It wasn’t until the second season that Ansari asked Waithe to do more than act.

 Ansari and Master of None co-creator Alan Yang had been considering a Denise-centric episode and they called Waithe into the writers’ room in New York to mine her brain for ideas.
-When Yang asked about her experience coming out, both creators were captivated by her response–an emotional account of growing up in a religious house and coming out to her mom in a diner.
+When Yang asked about her experience coming out, both creators were captivated by her response–an emotional account of coming out to her mom in a diner.

 “When you come out, you never have to jog your memory–you just don’t forget it,” Waithe says.
 “It’s like as if it was yesterday.
 Coming out of a closet is like having a baby.
 It is the most terrifying, nerve-wracking, crazy experience.
 I feel like anybody who’s ever come out of the closet probably would say the same thing.
 There’s just certain things that you hear from parents, family members’ reactions, friends–you just don’t forget any of it.”